HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md

     `{ "username": "<userId>" "password": "<password>" }`

-3. Access **GET** mediatypegroups to get the media type group against which the new media type is to be added and find the id for image media type group.
+3. Access **GET** mediatypegroups to get the media type group into which the new media type should be added.
+Find the id for image media type group.

     `https://<domain>/dx/api/dam/v1/mediatypegroups`